lunohodov/eventical/README.md

 * Convenient out-of-game access with your favourite device
 * Events shown in your time zone
 * Single events location to keep everyone in the loop
-* Feed sharing with fine-grained access control
+* [TODO] Feed sharing with fine-grained access control

 Try it at [https://www.eve-calendars.com](https://www.eve-calendars.com).